 What is expected of me if I want to become a FH Foundation Advocate?

-- Attend the in-person Advocate Training Meeting in Summer 2014 (date and location TBD) as well as quarterly teleconferences.
+- Attend the in-person Advocate Training Meeting (date and location TBD) as well as quarterly teleconferences.

 - Become an active FH Advocate in your community

 - a.
 Speak to health professionals, the media and the community, often in group settings.
 The FH Foundation staff will help you schedule events in your area such as presentations (often in participation with a lipid specialist), health fairs, and media outreach to educate your community.
 To support your efforts, we will also provide a Community Action Kit and materials.
 Each Advocate is expected to participate in at least 3 activities or events within one year of participating in a training meeting.